 The Fraunhofer Center in Benediktbeuern is a long-term research project involving an extensive range of construction measures.
-While it is being renovated in a way that satisfies historic preservation and energy-saving imperatives, it will be a “glass building site” that serves as an educational object.
-“Here we want to investigate traditional and innovative techniques for use in heritage buildings and other old buildings that are worth protecting,” explains Milch in words that could almost serve as a motto for the coming years.
-The biggest individual project to date, which was completed in June 2012, was the painstaking restoration of the roof, which involved retaining as many of the old roof tiles as possible and firing new ones to match the original design, as well as replacing the rotten beam ends and the shed dormers – all following historic preservation and restoration principles.
-Now that the roof has been restored, the construction work can continue with other measures such as insulating the ceiling below the attic and repairing the façade.
+While it has been renovated in a way that satisfies historic preservation and energy-saving imperatives, it was a “glass building site” that served as an educational object.
+“Here we want to investigate traditional and innovative techniques for use in heritage buildings and other old buildings that are worth protecting,” explains Milch.
+The biggest individual project was the painstaking restoration of the roof, which involved retaining as many of the old roof tiles as possible and firing new ones to match the original design, as well as replacing the rotten beam ends and the shed dormers – all following historic preservation and restoration principles.
+Further structural measures followed, such as insulating the ceiling below the attic and repairing the façade.

-The recently launched interior insulation project, for which funding has been granted by the German Federal Ministry of Economics and Technology, is just one of many aspects of the research that will be carried out in the course of renovation work at the Fraunhofer Center in Benediktbeuern.
-In keeping with the experimental nature of this project, rather than focusing on one type of insulation, the walls of the over 200-square-meter upper story will be lined with ten or eleven different insulating materials.
+The "interior insulation project", for which funding has been granted by the German Federal Ministry of Economics and Technology, has been one of many aspects of the research that had been carried out in the course of renovation work at the Fraunhofer Center in Benediktbeuern.
+In keeping with the experimental nature of this project, which did not focus on any particular type of insulation, the walls of the over 200-square-meter upper story had been lined with ten or eleven different insulating materials.
 Given the historic importance of the building, any changes must be reversible.
-“This means that we have to ensure that the installed insulating materials can be easily removed without causing any damage to the masonry or, failing that, only minimal damage that can be quickly repaired,” explains project manager Kilian.
-The first preliminary tests are already underway in one of the test houses at Fraunhofer IBP’s outdoor testing site in Holzkirchen.
-In addition to taking damage-free removal into account, the scientists involved are also committed to using either very thin materials with very good heat-insulation properties or else insulation made from renewable raw materials or recycled material.
+“This means that we have had to ensure that the installed insulating materials can be easily removed without causing any damage to the masonry or, failing that, only minimal damage that can be quickly repaired,” explains project manager Kilian.
+The first preliminary tests were carried out in one of the test houses at Fraunhofer IBP’s outdoor testing site in Holzkirchen.
+In addition to taking damage-free removal into account, the scientists involved were also committed to using either very thin materials with very good heat-insulation properties or else insulation made from renewable raw materials or recycled material.

 To this end, the scientists have compiled a portfolio containing three insulating material groups: